shanicky4ever/scholar-collector/README.md

-# Google scholar entry collector
+# Google Scholar entry collector

-A Python script that collect publication information from google scholar.
-It uses the the scholarly library.
+A Python script that collect publication information from a given google scholar profile.
+It uses the [Python scholarly library](https://pypi.org/project/scholarly/).

 To use it, replace the `scholar_url` in `collect_publications.py` with your scholar URL, and run `collect_publications.py` with Python: